ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 type boolean_false false;
 ```

-Here, we are using the value false in defining the new type `boolean_false`.
-In a more practical scenario, we can provide multiple values as a union when defining new types using the syntax `T1|T2`.
+This example uses the value `false` in defining the new `boolean_false` type.
+In a more practical scenario, you can provide multiple values as a union when defining new types using the `T1|T2` syntax.
 A type that only denotes a single shape is called a singleton type.
 This new type can be used in the code in the following way.

 ```ballerina
 boolean_false bv1 = false;